Where to pick strawberries near the Twin Cities

 Strawberry season has begun!
 Minnesota farms open their fields from mid-June to early July for the public to pick their own berries.

 How it works: The farm provides containers and will direct you to the spots with the ripest fruits.
-Pick as many as you'd like and pay by the pound.
-Our anecdotal research puts prices around $2-$3/lb.
+Pick as many as you'd like and pay by the pound; some farms offer pre-picked containers too.

-These five are within an hour of the Twin Cities.
-But they're weather-dependent, so call ahead to ensure they're open the day you plan to visit.
+🍓 What we're watching: These five orchards are open now and within an hour of the Twin Cities.
+But they're weather-dependent, so call ahead or check social media to ensure they're open the day you plan to visit.